raivisr/AS3935-Arduino-Library/README.md

 Tested with Arduino 1.0.1 on Arduino Mega 2560 and mpide-0023-20120903-newlib on chipKIT Max32.

+Connections between breakout by TAUTIC LLC and chipKIT Max32 or Arduino Mega 2560 for example code to work: breakout pin		arduino pin
+VDD			3.3V - Max32, 5V - Mega 2560
+GND			GND
+MOSI			51
+MISO			50
+SCLK			52
+IRQ			2
+SI			GND
+CS			53

+NB! on Mega 2560 you have to comment out attachInterrupt(0,AS3935Irq,RISING); line and uncomment attachInterrupt(0,AS3935Irq,RISING); line

 Short function reference:

 void registerWrite(byte reg, byte mask, byte data)